seinecle/codapps/docs/generated-html/subdir/classes-and-methods_temp_html.md

 So if you find it difficult, this is normal.
 You will need time and practice to get used to this logic.

 //ST: !
-The good news is, *it is much easier to write our code in NetBeans*, because we have a lot of help showing were we might have forgotten to close a parenthesis `)` or a `;` ...
+The good news is, *it is much easier to write our code in NetBeans*, because we have a lot of help showing where we might have forgotten to close a parenthesis `)` or a `;` ...

 This is what we are going to learn now, but just before that we just need to see a last thing about methods: